peppegili/2_Operationalizing_Machine_Learning/README.md

         ```
         The script issues a POST request to the deployed model and gets a JSON response.
 A *data.json* file has been created once the script has been executed.

-      - ***Benchmarking***: abenchmark is used to create a baseline or acceptable performance measure.
+      - ***Benchmarking***: a benchmark is used to create a baseline or acceptable performance measure.
 Benchmarking HTTP APIs is used to find the average response time for a             deployed model.
 One of the most significant metrics is the *response time* since Azure will timeout if the response times are longer than 60 seconds.

         [Apache Benchmark](https://httpd.apache.org/docs/2.4/programs/ab.html) is an easy and popular tool for benchmarking HTTP services.